About the consultation

 Currently, the use of biofuels in New Zealand is very low and there is limited domestic production.

 In July 2021, consultation occurred on the increasing the use of sustainable biofuels in Aotearoa New Zealand.
-In October 2021, Cabinet agreed to the final policy design of the Sustainable Biofuels Mandate, now referred to as the Sustainable Biofuels Obligation.
+In October 2021, Cabinet agreed to the final policy design of the Sustainable Biofuels Obligation.
 More information can be found here:

 Increasing the use of sustainable biofuels in Aotearoa New Zealand

-The discussion document looks at the development of the regulations that will support the enactment of the Sustainable Biofuels Obligation.
+The discussion document looked at the development of the regulations that would support the enactment of the Sustainable Biofuels Obligation, including calculating the obligation, the details of the sustainability criteria, and how the obligation would interact with other regulations and government policies.

-After the Ministry of Business and Innovation and the Ministry of Transport have considered all of the submissions, Cabinet will then consider proposals on regulatory options to support the introduction of the Sustainable Biofuels Obligation.
+After the Ministry of Business and Innovation and the Ministry of Transport considered all of the submissions, Cabinet then considered proposals on regulatory options to support the introduction of the Sustainable Biofuels Obligation.

 Consultation documents